Guidehandover documentleaving a job

 7. Critical knowledge

 The stuff that only you know.
 The workaround for the broken system.
 The client who prefers WhatsApp.
-The spreadsheet that runs the whole thing.
-This is the most valuable section and the one most people forget to write.
+The spreadsheet that runs the whole thing but looks like a personal file.
+The meeting that always runs over and why.

 What to skip